Brian Jones: Forming the Rolling Stones

 From September 1962 to September 1963, Jones, Jagger and Richards shared a flat (referred to by Richards as "a beautiful dump") at 102 Edith Grove, Chelsea, with James Phelge, a future photographer whose name was used in some of the group's early "Nanker/Phelge" writing credits.
 Jones and Richards spent day after day playing guitar while listening to blues records (notably Jimmy Reed, Muddy Waters, Willie Dixon and Howlin' Wolf).
 During this time, Jones also taught Jagger how to play harmonica.

 The four Stones went searching for a bassist and drummer, finally settling on Bill Wyman on bass because he had a spare VOX AC30 guitar amplifier and always had cigarettes, as well as a bass guitar that he had built himself.
 After playing with Mick Avory, Tony Chapman and Carlo Little, in January 1963 they finally persuaded jazz-influenced Charlie Watts to join them.
 At the time, Watts was considered by fellow musicians to be one of the better drummers in London; he had played with (among others) Alexis Korner's group Blues Incorporated.

-Watts described Jones' role in these early days: "Brian was very instrumental in pushing the band at the beginning.
+Watts described Jones's role in these early days: "Brian was very instrumental in pushing the band at the beginning.
 Keith and I would look at him and say he was barmy.
-It was a crusade to him to get us on the stage in a club and be paid half-a-crown and to be billed as an R&B band".
+It was a crusade to him to get us on the stage in a club and be paid half-a-crown and to be billed as an R&B band."